jakartaee/platform-tck/internal/docs/el/README.txt

 Before you can run the EL TCK tests, you need to install and set up the following software components:

-1) Java SE 7
+1) Java 8 or Java 11
-2) EL RI Version 3.0
+2) EL RI Version 4.0
-3) EL TCK Version 3.0
+3) EL TCK Version 4.0

-1. Download and install Java SE 7 software.
+1. Download and install Java 8 or Java 11 software.

-   mkdir /javase7
+   mkdir /java
-   cd /javase7
+   cd /java
-   unzip <javase7-zip-bundle>
+   unzip <java-zip-bundle>

-2. Download and install the EL 3.0 Reference Implementation/jarfile.
+2. Download and install the EL 4.0 Reference Implementation/jarfile.

    mkdir /ri
    cd /ri

-3. Download and install the EL TCK 3.0 software.
+3. Download and install the EL TCK 4.0 software.

    mkdir /tck
    cd /tck